History of BAAPS

 One of the founding fathers of Plastic Surgery, Sir Harold Gillies, quickly recognised the potential of this type of surgery and was involved in the creation of a new hospital devoted to facial repairs in Sidcup, which treated thousands of servicemen from all over the world.

-Cosmetic surgery as we know it today evolved naturally from reconstructive surgery, and even now all Plastic Surgeons are still trained in reconstructive surgery first.
+Cosmetic surgery as we know it today evolved naturally from reconstructive surgery, and even now all fully qualified Plastic Surgeons are still trained in reconstructive surgery first.

 Over the next 30 years Plastic Surgery developed and special interest groups started to form.